hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 <div class="container">
 <div class="row">

 AWS ParallelCluster helps you build and manage cost-efficient **HPC Clusters on AWS**.
-ParallelCluster HPC systems are powered by the latest compute architectures and are scalable as AWS itself.
+ParallelCluster HPC systems are powered by the latest compute architectures and are as scalable as AWS itself.
 They feature advanced networking and high-performance storage to handle challenging workloads.
 But, they are also easy to use, with familiar software environments.
 They are designed around a high degree of security and compliance to help protect your data.
 And, they are cloud-ready so you can integrate them with non-HPC systems.

 </div>
 </div>